List of Rehabs in Vermont

 Private health insurance offers some of the best coverage for substance use treatment programs as these health insurance providers tend to work with higher-quality programs.
 Vermont offers residents private health insurance plans to help ease health care costs, including drug and alcohol rehabilitation services.
 The insurance providers will work with specific drug treatment centers, and those programs tend to be of higher caliber program than most, but that can also come with a cost.

-According to Vermont’s health marketplace, the following insurers are available in Vermont:
+According to the Vermont Health Insurance Marketplace Guide 2023, the following insurers are available in Vermont:

 - Blue Cross Blue Shield of Vermont